cyrillglockner/bonsaiai.github.io/source/includes/machine-teaching/_machine-teaching.html.md

 The rest of this guide will walk through example code and best practices of training a BRAIN to keep the internal temperature of a house as close as possible to a set point temperature.
 This system models the outdoor environment, the thermal characteristics of the house, and the house heating system.
 This is simulating the real-world example of a HVAC system in a home.

-Before we dive into the STAR components of this system, let’s first look at the Inkling concepts and schemas that describe the problem at hand.
-These state and action schemas combine with the reward to comprise the feedback loop that the BRAIN will use to learn.
-We will use the transformations outlined below to reformat the simulator inputs and outputs to match the Inkling schemas that we present to the BRAIN.
+Before we dive into the STAR components of this system, let’s first look at the Inkling concepts and types that describe the problem at hand.
+These state and action types combine with the reward to comprise the feedback loop that the BRAIN will use to learn.
+We will use the transformations outlined below to reformat the simulator inputs and outputs to match the Inkling types that we present to the BRAIN.

 After you've glanced at the Inkling code you can take a quick look at the Python code.
 This guide will walk through segments of it and the full code (with more code comments) can be referenced under [Simulink Househeat][1] on GitHub if you want the full context.
 Specifically, the code snippets describing machine teaching can be found in `simulink_househeat.ink` for Inkling and `bonsai_model.py` for Python.